arvindder/staffhub-user-guide/docs/module/hr/leave_management/leave-application.md

 **Leave Application is a formal document created by an Employee to apply for Leaves for a particular time period.**

-ERPNext allows your employees to apply for leaves via Leave Applications and get them approved by the Leave Approvers.
+ERPNext(Staffhub) allows your employees to apply for leaves via Leave Applications and get them approved by the Leave Approvers.

 To access Leave Application, go to: